There are a lot of variables to think about when you buy a new replacement furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you understand what it means?

-Climate Control Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.
+Climate Control Service Experts is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.

 The furnace efficiency rating helps calculate how much energy will be needed to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.
+Basically, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
-For example, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will produce compared to the amount of energy required to produce the heat.
+For example, if your furnace has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.